Efficient and Physically-Consistent Modeling of Reconfigurable Electromagnetic Structures: Experimental Validation

 In this scenario, there are three REMSs placed in empty space, as illustrated in~\fref{fig:skech_experiment_2}.
-We use the same REMS types as in Scenario~1 (see~\fref{fig:experiment_type_A} and~\fref{fig:experiment_type_B}).
+We use the same REMS types as in Validation~Scenario~1 (see~\fref{fig:experiment_type_A} and~\fref{fig:experiment_type_B}).
 The wireless channel between the three REMSs can be manipulated by varying the rotation angle~$\alpha$ of REMS~2.
 The absorber\footnote{For numerical stability reasons, we did not include an absorber in the Ansys HFSS simulation of the conventional method.
 Instead, we conducted an additional simulation without REMS~2 to isolate the contribution of the direct path between REMS~1 and REMS~3 to the transmission coefficient~$S_{{3_1}{1_1}}$.
 We then subtracted this contribution from the main simulation result.} between REMS~1 and REMS~3 ensures that the scattering operator~$\oper{S}^{(\up{A})}_{\up{R}_{\up{F}\up{F}}}$ of REMS~2 significantly impacts the result.
-Again, we analyze the system at a frequency of \SI{5.4}{\giga\hertz}.
-We mainly follow the same methodology used in Scenario~1 to determine the transmission coefficient~$S_{{3_1}{1_1}}$(cf.~\fref{defi:transmission_coefficient}) from REMS~1 to REMS~3 using both the \emph{proposed} and the \emph{conventional} methods.
-In contrast to Scenario~1, for the proposed method, we now use the approximation
+Again, we analyze the system at~$\SI{5.4}{\giga\hertz}$.
+We mainly follow the same methodology used in Validation~Scenario~1 to determine the transmission coefficient~$S_{{3_1}{1_1}}$ (cf.~\fref{defi:transmission_coefficient}) from REMS~1 to REMS~3 using both the \emph{proposed} and the \emph{conventional} methods.
+In contrast to Validation~Scenario~1, for the proposed method, we now use the approximation

-instead of~\fref{prop:calculate_channel} to calculate the transmission coefficient\footnote{Equation~\eqref{eq:approximation_for_experiment_2} can be derived by adapting the proof of~\fref{prop:calculate_channel} to Scenario 2 and applying the unilateral approximation from~\cite[Sec.~II-F]{ivrlac_nossek_toward_a_circuit_theory_of_communication}.}, where the matrices~$\mat{C}_{12}$ and~$\mat{C}_{23}$ are defined as follows:
+instead of~\fref{eq:transmission_coefficient_construction_formula} from~\fref{prop:calculate_channel} to calculate the transmission coefficient\footnote{Eq.~\eqref{eq:approximation_for_experiment_2} is derived by adapting the proof of~\fref{app:proof:proposition_channel} to Validation~Scenario 2 and applying the unilateral approximation from~\cite[Sec.~II-F]{ivrlac_nossek_toward_a_circuit_theory_of_communication}.}, where the matrices~$\mat{C}_{12}$ and~$\mat{C}_{23}$ are defined as follows: